-Apple and Samsung continue to control majority of U.S. smartphone market shareAlex Wagner - Deputy Managing Editor, News Desk
+Apple and Samsung continue to control majority of U.S. smartphone market shareAlex Wagner - Editorial Director of News and Content

 Just as with Google's Android platform distribution stats, we can always count on seeing new reports on the U.S. smartphone market from research firm comScore at the start of every month, and May is no different.
 Today comScore released its latest stats on U.S. smartphone subscriber market share for the three-month period of December 2012 to March 2013.
 At the end of the survey period, there were 136.7 million smartphone owners in the U.S., which is 58 percent of the entire mobile market.